-Elementary students take core courses in Reading, Writing, Science, Social Studies, and Math.
-In addition, elementary students take one year-long elective course.
+Elementary students take core courses in ELA, Science, Social Studies, and Math.
+In addition, elementary students take two year-long elective course.

 Middle school students take core courses in Math, Science, Social Studies, and English Language Arts, along with two electives each semester.
-Academically Challenging Curriculum to Enhance Learning (ACCEL) options are educational options that provide academically challenging curriculum or accelerated instruction to eligible public school students in kindergarten through grade 12.
+Middle school students may be enrolled in Academically Challenging Curriculum to Enhance Learning (ACCEL) options if, after meeting with guidance, it is determined that they meet the criteria.